Shreyas-Ekanathan/Deep-Learning/kolmogorov/Neural-Operators/README.md

 Every layer's dominant peak is at `(kx=0, ky=4)`, which is exactly `cos(4y)`, with the second at `(0, 8)`, the harmonic the nonlinearity generates from it.
 The first layer puts 88.8% of its power at `kx = 0`, having discovered that the forcing is `x`-independent.

 The symmetry augmentation is what makes this possible: random `x` rolls make any `kx ≠ 0` forcing inconsistent across samples, and 16-cell `y` rolls admit only `ky ∈ 4ℤ`.
-Those shifts are redundant for a pure FNO, which is already exactly equivariant, but become load bearing the moment a free spatial field is introduced.
+Note that those shifts are redundant for a pure FNO, which is already exactly equivariant, but they start mattering the moment a free spatial field is introduced.
 The concentration decays with depth, so the deeper layers are fitting structure the physics does not have.

 ### Where it fails